devtoolsguild/devtoolsguild.github.io/blog/2025-08-20-funding-the-foundations/index.md

 tags: [open-source]
 ---

+# Funding the Foundations - Why Web3 Needs a Better Model for Open Source

 Open source has powered the internet since the beginning, but the people building and maintaining it have often been left behind.

 <!-- truncate -->